 Train Prices Across Europe - The Results

-In fact, the average across the whole of the EU sits at a lowly 19p per mile, less than half of the UK figure - despite it being equivalent in size to many countries included in the analysis.
+In fact, the average across the whole of Europe sits at a lowly 14p per mile, less than one third of the UK figure - despite it being equivalent in size to many countries included in the analysis.

 If you've got a trip coming up anywhere in Europe - including the UK - don't forget to see if there are any discount codes you can use and to book your train travel as early as possible.
 There's a saving to be had with the likes of Trainline.com, Eurotunnel, Eurostar and My Interrail.